24 February 2023

 Vegetables in March

-It is however a perfect time to start sowing seeds if you are starting early, use a greenhouse, windowsill or containers to protect the seeds.
+March is a perfect time to start sowing seeds if you are starting early, use a greenhouse, windowsill or containers to protect the seeds.
 Plants and crops will need to be hardened off before planting outside by gradually adjusting them to the temperature.
 Here are the main March gardening jobs in the vegetable garden this month:

 Potatoes - Carry on chitting potatoes or plant out early varieties.
 They are ideally suited to containers so start them off in the greenhouse to protect them from any late frost damage.